-- Complete 120 college-level credit hours - Complete all courses in the major with a minimum of C- (or P in courses offered only on a P/D/F basis) - Complete all courses in the minor with a minimum grade of C- (or P) - Complete a minimum of 40 upper-level hours (3000 or 4000); for the BGS, a minimum grade of C- (or P) is required for all courses counted in these forty upper-level hours - In addition to major(s) and minor(s), students must complete Ozarks Seminar and intensive courses in writing, quantitative reasoning and speech communication with a C- or higher within the first two semesters at Ozarks - Complete 30 semester hours in residence at Ozarks - Attain a 2.00 or higher-grade point average on all college-level work attempted at Ozarks - Students may not double count more than two courses towards the fulfillment of major or minor requirements. - "College-level" courses are non-developmental (DEV) courses and their grades are excluded from meeting graduation requirements.
+- Complete 120 college-level\ credit hours - Complete all courses in the major with a minimum of C- (or P in courses offered only on a P/D/F basis) - Complete all courses in the minor with a minimum grade of C- (or P) - Complete a minimum of 40 upper-level hours (3000 or 4000); for the BGS, a minimum grade of C- (or P) is required for all courses counted in these forty upper-level hours - In addition to major(s) and minor(s), students must complete Ozarks Seminar\\ and intensive courses in writing, quantitative reasoning and speech communication with a C- or higher within the first two semesters at Ozarks - Complete 30 semester hours in residence at Ozarks - Attain a 2.00 or higher-grade point average on all college-level\ work attempted at Ozarks

+Students may not double count more than twelve hours between two majors.
+Students may not double count more than six hours between a major and a minor or two minors.
+A maximum of twelve hours of course work can be double counted across all declared major(s) and minor(s).\ "College-level" courses are non-developmental (DEV) courses.
+The grades earned in developmental courses are excluded from meeting graduation requirements.
 Developmental courses and their grades are included in computing semester and cumulative grade point averages.
-Students required to take developmental course in their first semester at Ozarks and each subsequent semester until all developmental courses are completed. - All entering students are required to enroll in Ozarks Seminar in their first semester unless they transfer 24 or more earned credits.
-For the purposes of Ozarks Seminar evaluation only, earned credits are limited to: - Credits earned after high school graduation; - Credits earned while in residence at an accredited college or university; and - Credits earned with a C- or better.
+Students required to take developmental coursework must enroll in their first semester at Ozarks, and in each subsequent semester until requirements are satisfactorily completed.

+\\ All entering students are required to enroll in Ozarks Seminar in their first semester unless they transfer 24 or more earned credits.

+For the purposes of Ozarks Seminar evaluation only, earned credits are limited to:

+- Credits earned after high school graduation; - Credits earned while in residence at an accredited college or university; and - Credits earned with a C- or better.

-Students who do not pass Ozarks Seminar or their intensive courses with a grade of C- or higher are required to repeat the course in the following semester.
+Students who do not pass Ozarks Seminar or an intensive-designated course with a grade of C- or higher are required to repeat the course in the following semester.

-Students may fulfill an intensive requirement with a class transferred from another institution provided that the transferred course meets, to the satisfaction of the Chief academic officer or designee, the following criteria:
+Students may fulfill an intensive requirement with a class transferred from another institution provided that the transferred course meets, to the satisfaction of the Chief Academic Officer or designee, the following criteria: